ccestini/42_python_piscine/ft_linear_regression/README.md

 * -> Why Normalize
 Normalization helps in speeding up the convergence of gradient descent by ensuring that all features are on a similar scale.
+I used Min-Max Normalization
+Scale Consistency:
+Purpose: Min-max normalization scales the mileage data to a range of [0, 1].
+Benefit: This ensures that all features contribute equally to the model training, avoiding dominance by features with larger scales.
+Gradient Descent Efficiency:
+Purpose: Gradient descent algorithms converge faster when the input features are normalized.
+Benefit: Normalized data helps in achieving a more stable and efficient optimization process, leading to faster convergence.

 * -> Cost Function
 The implementation of the cost function in the gradient_descent function is based on the Mean Squared Error (MSE) principles as per the formula inside the project subject.
 However it is not exactly the same as the traditional MSE formula.
 The formula in the subject is not squared.